paulolvsn/retroflix/README.md

 ![image-20210412144909607](images/member-area.png)

-If the user has administrative rights it also has access to de Admin Panel:
+If the user has administrative rights it also has access to de Admin Panel where you can "touch" the database using php CRUD functions:
 ![Admin panel](images/adminpanel.jpg)

 Here you can: